 While somewhat disputed, the hottest temperature on record was registered in our very own country.
 In July of 1913, in Furnace Creek, California, the mercury read 134 degrees F. Some think a sandstorm caused superheated material to confuse the weather equipment.
 Others think it was just a hotter-than-normal kind of afternoon.
 Either way, the tiny town within the larger Death Valley is no stranger to scorching weather, registering record temperatures almost annually.

 You can’t call a range the Flaming Mountains unless they’re practically on fire.
 The lifeless-looking strip of red topography resides within the Taklamakan Desert and routinely breaks 122 degrees F. And with so much radiation from the rocks, it can often feel hotter.
 An unverified soil surface reading in 2008 read 152.2 degrees F!

 How do locals cope?
 Long ago, the Chinese would beat the heat with silk or even bamboo clothing.
 The latter material is still used to cover beds and things like car seats today to insulate from the heat.
 There’s also a tendency to enjoy a cup of mung bean juice, which is believed to be able to cool your core temperature.

 Iran’s Lut Desert looks like another planet with its dramatic plateaus and countless colossal sandcastles that dot the salty desert.
 One of the hottest areas within the Lut is called Gandom Beryan, Persian for “toasted wheat.”
 It’s believed that here, some wheat was left out and roasted by the sun in a matter of a few days.

 The Sahara is the largest hot desert on earth, pretty much making up the entire top half of Africa.
-It’s a sunbaked mass of some 3.6 million square miles that are easily identifiable from outer space.
+It’s a sunbaked mass of some 3.6 million square miles that is easily identifiable from outer space.
 It’s a place of few clouds and harsh heat.
 In fact, where there is water, it evaporates at the quickest rate anywhere on earth.
 There is sand almost everywhere, and it draws heat immensely.
 Ground temperatures often surpass 170 degrees F in the Sahara, warranting special shoes or, better still, a trusty camel.